-Christies has just had another record-setting sale.
-At Christie’s New York sale, a Henri Matisse bronze of a nude woman seen from behind fetched more than $48 million setting a record auction price for the artist’s work.
-The 6 foot bronze sculpture “Back IV”, which had a pre-sale estimate of $25 million to $35 million, was purchased by Gagosian Gallery Inc. According to Christie’s it was also the first time that one of the colossal bronzes was brought under the hammer.
-The sculpture of a woman leaning on a wall as seen from behind is from Matisse’s Back series of life-size relief sculptures.
-Matisse is said to have created a series of four of the bronze reliefs from 1908 to 1931.
+Christie’s has just had another record-setting sale.
+At Christie’s New York sale, a Henri Matisse bronze of a nude woman seen from behind fetched more than $48 million, setting a record auction price for the artist’s work.
+The 6-foot bronze sculpture “Back IV,” which had a pre-sale estimate of $25 million to $35 million, was purchased by Gagosian Gallery Inc. According to Christie’s, it was also the first time that one of the colossal bronzes was brought under the hammer.
+The sculpture of a woman leaning on a wall as seen from behind is Matisse’s Back series of life-size relief sculptures.
+Matisse is said to have created a series of four bronze reliefs from 1908 to 1931.
 The singular pattern of the works is a woman leaning against a wall seen from behind.

-A collector’s piece, the price fetched by the bronze sculpture shows the demand for the works of Henri Matisse.
+A collector’s piece, the price fetched by the bronze sculpture shows the demand for Henri Matisse’s works.